 Customer Understanding has never been more important.
 But are market research agencies the right people for the job?
-We predict 2017 will see more agencies from different marketing sectors with much more aggressive marketing DNA join the battle to become the client’s partner, advising on strategic customer understanding.
+We predict more agencies from different marketing sectors with much more aggressive marketing DNA join the battle to become the client’s partner, advising on strategic customer understanding.

 Research agencies have been slow to adapt to changing client needs.
 Clients are increasingly wanting to know the answer, not how to get there.
 I asked a senior director that joined a comms agency from a research agency the difference between the two.
 She answered in research, 80% focus was on the methodology and 20% on the result.
 Now in comms it’s turned on it’s head.